flipperdevices/flipperzero-firmware/docs/conf-file_description.md

 **Default value:** `1`

-**Description:** Which TOTP code input automation method is enabled for the user.
+**Description:** Which OTP code input automation method is enabled for the user.
 Possible values are:

 * `0` - none
 * `1` - USB - application will represent itself as an USB keyboard and type current code (BadUSB)